jorgelga2707/My-skills-website/README.md

 If you want to learn making interesting proyect visit the :  [Frontend Mentor Page](https://www.frontendmentor.io/home "Frontend Mentor Page")

-This page was created with dedication, if you want to visit the page click the link:  💙
+This page was created with dedication, if you want to visit the page click the link: [My Skills Card](https://my-skills-card.vercel.app/ "My Skills Card")  💙

 ### End